Disclaimer: Harry Potter and all the characters belong to J.K. Rowling; I do not own them.

-Now he just had to wait for the moment that Draco and his cronies stepped into the train compartment.
-It was an impatient wait, and when the compartment door flew open and it was just a very young and frail-looking Hermione, Harry was utterly disappointed.
+Now he just had to wait for the moment when Draco and his cronies stepped into their train compartment.
+It was an impatient wait, and when the compartment door finally flew open and it was just a very young and frail-looking Hermione, Harry was utterly disappointed.

 "Well, I didn't think of it just then," said Harry with his squeakish boy-voice.

-Draco took a step forward, holding out his hands.
+Draco took a step forward, holding out his hand.
 This is it, Harry thought, tense with anticipation.
 "My name's Malfoy.
 Draco Malfoy."